MikeDev0X/MikeDev0X/README.md

 <h1 align="center"> Miguel Jiménez Padilla </h1>

 <div align = "center">
   Hi there!
 My name is Miguel and I'm from Mexico.
 I'm 22 years old and I love programming and solving problems through logic.
-I have recently graduated with a B.S. degree in Computer Science and Technology at "Tecnológico de Monterrey".
+I recently graduated with a B.S. degree in Computer Science and Technology at "Tecnológico de Monterrey".
 </div>

 <br>